waleedkhalid95/CITS5503_Sem2/Labs/Lab8AI.md

 !pip install pandas
 !pip install numpy
 ```
-then we Prepare a SageMaker session
+## Prepare AWS SageMaker Session
+I set up an AWS SageMaker session to communicate with the SageMaker service.
+This involved initializing the SageMaker role, region, and bucket name for storing the datasets.
 ```python3
 import sagemaker
 import boto3